MRahman101/The-Odin-Project-Practice/README.md

 This is the project I use to practice/take notes for the Odin Project.
+Additionally, I may use other resources to enhance my understanding of the topic but nonetheless, most of the content on this project is from the Odin Project.